itom-project/itom/docs/userDoc/source/03_gettingStarted/getting-started-lvl2.rst

 By default, logging is enabled.
 The logfile is saved into the user directory ``C:\Users\<UserName>\AppData\Local\qitom``.
-For more information go to the chapter :ref:`startup-and-agruments`.
+For more information go to the chapter :ref:`startup-and-arguments`.

 Tutorials